Anatomy of a Top CTO: Skills & Salary

 Electrical/Computer Engineering

-Let’s take a look at how some of the factors noted above impact a CTO’s earning potential.
+Let's look at how these factors affect a CTO's pay.

 Indeed highest paying cities for CTOs screenshot